 This Business Rule was modified due to the development of Form(s) 1040/1040SR amended return.

 Effective immediately for Tax Year 2019 and subsequent years, R0000-932-02 will replace R0000-902-001 if a duplicate return is submitted.

-This can happen if your spouse or another family member already filed your return for you.
-Other reasons for this rejection include:
+This can happen if your spouse or another family member has already filed your return for you.
+Other reasons for this rejection include the following:

 - Your (or your spouse's) SSN or ITIN was entered incorrectly;